prashansa/InsightDataScience/README.md

 * Week 3 involved more focus on adding validation to the machine learning models used and making a live app hosted online, and presenting a Minimal Viable Demo.

-* Week 4 was about polishing that demo and improving the business pitch with recognition of pitfalls and applicability of the product.
+* Week 4 to 7 focus on polishing business pitch, interview prep and coding tests.